Delphindae99/Neon-Dreamscape/README.md

 ## For GNOME
 ![](preview/GNOME-2.png)
 ### Installation
-Run `cd ~/.icons && git clone https://github.com/Delphindae99/Neon-Dreamscape` to download files.
-(If ~/.icons/ does not exist, create it.)
-The GitHub .ZIP files do not preserve symlinks, so you must use `git clone`.
+Download the .ZIP file (GNOME only) and extract the contents to `~/.icons/`.
+If this directory does not exist, create it.

 To set icon theme, run: